wpzen/before-after-image-slider/README.md

-# Gutenberg image block before & after
+# Before & After Image Slider – Gutenberg Block
 WordPress plugin to highlight the differences between two images. **Support editor Gutenberg.**

 Based on jQuery TwentyTwenty, a widget that is: